skulumani/winchester/_posts/2019-08-01-roost-management.md

 There are several methods to pay the cooperative fees:

 1. Use the [owner portal](https://roostdcllc.appfolio.com/connect/users/sign_in){:target="_blank"} to pay with an electronic check or credit card.
+Credit card payment incur an additional charge.
 2. Pay in cash at any 7/11, CVS, or ACE Sales.
 Please contact Roost, at 202-986-3088 x 103, if you would like to use this option.
 You will receive some additional information and a barcode for use to pay with cash.
+There is an additional fee for this service.
 3. Pay by check.
 Mail a check made out to the "Winchester Underwood Cooperative" with your Unit number and mailed to:

 Payable To: Winchester Underwood Cooperative